JingChen23/Summary_Program_Software_Design/README.md

-# Summer program: Software design - candidate system
+# Summer program: Software design - Soccer game information system

 ##### The aim of this project is to let a high school student to get the first expericece of designing a software.
 Python is the best language to do the proof of concept, and to do prototyping.
 ##### This is a real world problem.
-As a company, we need to interview the candidates at all times, we want the records of the candidates can be stored into a database.
-And we want some Python APIs to help us get the information of the candidates.
+For the soccer games like FIFA or PES, we need to be able to get the soccer player information, the club information and the league information.
 #### Example requirements for Python API:
-1. Store a canditate's information, including but not limited to: id, name, sex, birthdate, education, skill sets, the score we rank for each candidate, into the database.
-2. Provide an API to let us get the full list of all the candidates.
-3. Provide an API to let us get the top N highest scorers.
-4. Provide an API to let us fetch the information of one candidate by the name.
+1. Support inserting, deleting, querying and modificatoion the information of a soccer player, a club or a league.
+2. Support fetching the information by some kind of filters.

 ## Learning Goals
 1. Learn the notion of API.
 2. Learn the basic concept of a database, and the basic knowledge of SQL.
 3. Learn how to connect a database by Python.
 4. Learn how to do object oriented software design.
+6. [Bonus] Simple UI design and implementation.

 ## Expected Result
 1. Design the schema of a database table, and apply the reasonable datatype for each field.